 Listen to some fantastic live music

 With its thriving cultural scene and young population, it’s unsurprising that Bournemouth is known as one of the best places for gigs and concerts outside of London.
-Boasting of three major venues in the Pavilion Theatre, BIC, and O2 Academy, Bournemouth has no shortage of musical options.
-The O2 and Pavilion are both Grade II listed and, even without the great gigs, these historic buildings, particularly the Pavilion with its sublime art deco style, merit a visit.
-The Pavilion Theatre hosts a range of events with everything from operas and ballets to West-End shows.
+Boasting three major venues in the Pavilion Theatre, BIC,and O2 Academy, Bournemouth has no shortage of musical options.
+The O2 and Pavilion are both Grade II-listed and, even without the great gigs, these historic buildings, particularly the Pavilion with its sublime Art Deco style, merit a visit.
+The Pavilion Theatre hosts a range of events, with everything from operas and ballets to West End shows.

 Bournemouth’s famous food scene

 The lush natural landscape of surrounding Dorset provides the fantastic wealth of local ingredients and regional produce that makes the food scene in Bournemouth so wonderful.
-Whether it’s a quick snack, a relaxed lunch, or a gourmet dinner: any meal in Bournemouth is sure to be a memorable one.
-Local favorites include the retro Kino Lounge, which doubles up as an art gallery and cinema, the incredible organic treats at Little Pickle Café, and the charm of Frieda’s tearoom – a quintessentially English spot to enjoy afternoon tea.
-Bournemouth’s Urban Reef also deserves a mention for its sensational beach-side location.
+Whether it’s a quick snack, a relaxed lunch or a gourmet dinner, any meal in Bournemouth is sure to be a memorable one.
+Local favourite include the incredible organic treats at Little Pickle Café and the charm of Frieda’s Tearoom – a quintessentially English spot to enjoy afternoon tea.
+Bournemouth’s Urban Reef also deserves a mention for its sensational beachside location.